songtitle:

 |

-Lou Rawls gave the song a soulful treat, and afterwards the
+Lou Rawls gave the song a soulful treat, the UK band The Nashville Teens gave it the beat treatment, and afterwards the

 Jefferson Airplane, who knew the Lou Rawls version, recorded it and turned the song into